Zhongnanhai: Xinhua Gate

 Zhongnanhai's main entrance, the Xinhua Gate is located to the north of West Chang'an Avenue.
 The gate was originally built by the Qianlong Emperor in 1758 as a pavilion for one of his concubines.
 After the 1911 Revolution, Yuan Shikai transformed the pavilion into a gate and named it "Xinhua Gate" or "New China Gate" in 1912.
 The slogans "Long live the great Chinese Communist Party " and "long live invincible Mao Zedong Thought " are now on the walls on both sides of Xinhua Gate.
-On the door is the inscription "为人民服务" ("serve the people") in Mao Zedong's handwriting.
+On the door is the inscription "Serve the People" (為人民服務) in Mao Zedong's handwriting.
 In 1959, an underground passage was built between Xinhua Gate and the Great Hall of the People shortly before the construction of the latter was completed.
 This passage was intended to be used only by members of the Politburo Standing Committee at the time.

 On the night of March 10, 2024, a man attempted to drive a black car through the Xinhua Gate, the main entrance to the Zhongnanhai leadership compound.
 Security personnel quickly subdued him, and the incident was captured on video by bystanders.
 Though the footage briefly circulated online, it was swiftly censored.
-Someone shouted “murderous communists” during the confrontation.
-Public acts of dissent near the Chinese Communist Party’s central seat of power are extremely rare.
+Someone shouted "murderous communists" during the confrontation.
+Public acts of dissent near the Chinese Communist Party's central seat of power are extremely rare.